Message from the Chair

-Welcome to the Department of Community Leadership and Human Services (CLHS)!
+Welcome to the Department of Criminal Justice and Social Work (CJSW)!

-CLHS is a leader when it comes to Experiential Learning!
+CJSW is a leader when it comes to experiential learning!

-The department leads our university in the number of students and faculty engaged in service-learning.
-In support of the current SACSCOCCOC Quality Enhancement Plan “Bring Learning to Life”, many courses offered in the department are designated “service-learning” as a part of the university’s Service Learning Scholars Program.
-Fifty-four percent of department faculty teach at least one Service Learning Scholar’s designated course each year.
+The department leads our University in the number of students and faculty engaged in service learning.
+In support of the current Quality Enhancement Plan, titled “Bring Learning to Life”, by the Southern Association of Colleges and Schools Commission on Colleges, many courses offered in the department are designated “service-learning” as a part of the University’s Service Learning Scholars Program.
+Fifty-four percent of department faculty teach at least one Service Learning Scholars designated course each year.
 Experiential education is a part of most courses in the department.
-In addition, all four of the department’s programs offer internship opportunities.
-For the 2012 - 13 Academic Year, 1,066 students volunteered 17, 860 hours of service in the community and surrounding region.
-According to the Independent Sector’s Value of Volunteer Time, at a rate of $17.91/hr, that’s an economic impact of $319, 873.
+In addition, all three of the department’s programs offer internship opportunities.

 Jane Addams is considered one of the top 100 most influential figures in American History.
 A Nobel Peace Prize recipient, she was a social worker on a mission to make a difference.
-Addams co-founded Hull House in Chicago which helped to improve the lives of countless of Americans.
+Addams co-founded the Hull House in Chicago, which helped to improve the lives of countless Americans.
 If you have a heart for people and want to make a real difference in the world, consider a career in social work.
 According to the Bureau of Labor Statistics, “employment of social workers is expected to grow by 25 percent from 2010 to 2020, faster than the average for all occupations.
 Growth will be due to an increase in demand for health care and social services but will vary by specialty.”
-The department offers an Area in Social Work leading to a Bachelor of Social Work Degree as well as minors in Social Welfare and Gerontology.
+The department offers an area in social work leading to a Bachelor of Social Work degree, as well as minors in social welfare and gerontology.

 Do you have an interest in law enforcement?